egarpor/sphunif/cran-comments.md

 ## Comments

-Possibly misspelled words in DESCRIPTION: replicability (26:5)
+* Possibly misspelled words in DESCRIPTION: replicability (26:5)
-  This has been double checked. 'replicability' is a word in common use in science.
+    **This has been double-checked. 'replicability' is a word in common use in science.**
+* Found the following (possibly) invalid URLs:
+    **All the URLs have been double-checked.
+They work fine.**